tranqv/Numerical-Recipes-in-C/README.md

     bash sh.make.dev
     bash sh.make

-Then, read the guide on your screen.
+Then, read the text message on your screen to know how to use.

 For example, to run everything, you can do like this:

     bash sh.make.dev  all
     bash sh.make  all

 The latter command compiles all the codes in **src/**, prepares the header files, i.e., **src/\*.h**, creates the library **libNRinC.a**, compiles all programs in **test/** and executes them right away.